 The Skinny's Favourite Day Trips from Edinburgh

 The bright lights of Glasgow are also within striking distance of the capital – go museum-tripping or shopping during the day, and drinking and dancing later on.
-The journey is only 50 minutes by train, and off-peak day return tickets are £13.70.
+The journey is only 50 minutes by train, and off-peak day return tickets are £14.20.
 Be careful if you’re in a rush, though – there are two possible routes to Glasgow, and one takes twice as long.
 These slower trains are usually headed for Glasgow Central – if speed is what you’re after, look for Queen Street.
 Either way, always check the arrival time of your train and compare with the two coming after it – you might find that a later train will get you in sooner.

 If you want to learn more about Scotland’s history, and are keen to explore beyond the city boundaries, David Livingstone Birthplace in Blantyre attempts a balanced examination of the life of the Scottish explorer.
 Its exhibits present Livingstone against the backdrop of Victorian-era Scotland, and uses him as a vehicle through which to educate about Scotland’s industrial past as well as its role in colonialism.
 Moving further south still, New Lanark, one of Scotland’s six UNESCO World Heritage Sites, is an 18th century mill-village of striking proportions.
 It’s accessible via local coach from Lanark bus station, or direct from Glasgow’s Buchanan Street bus station – details for both services can be retrieved by calling Stuart's Coaches on 01555 773533.

 Newcomers to Edinburgh might find themselves wondering what that expanse of land across the water is?
 That’s the Kingdom of Fife.
 With huge stretches of beautiful coastline, the charming fishing villages of Fife’s East Neuk are well worth a visit – but to do the trip justice a car is advisable.
-Further North, you can visit historic St Andrews via a train to Leuchars followed by a connecting bus – fear not, the journey might sound a tad complicated but it shouldn’t take you more than an hour and a half.
+Further North, you can visit historic St Andrews via a train to Leuchars followed by a connecting bus – fear not, the journey might sound a tad complicated but it shouldn’t take you more than an hour-and-a-half.

 If you’re satisfied admiring Fife’s picturesque landscapes through the window of a motor vehicle, then a day trip to Dundee might be in order.
-Travel from St Andrew’s Square with Ember, the first all-electric intercity bus, or get the train in a little over an hour, to approach the city over the river and take in the full splendour of this jewel of the Tay as it was meant to be seen – from the water.
-The most striking feature of Dundee’s waterfront is undoubtedly the V&A – Scotland’s first design museum – and with the RRS Discovery and Jannettas ice cream on either side, you could spend an entire day out in Dundee without having to travel more than 500 metres from the train station.
+Travel from St Andrew’s Square with Ember, the country’s first all-electric intercity bus, or get the train in a little over an hour, to approach the city over the river and take in the full splendour of this jewel of the Tay as it was meant to be seen – from the water.
+The most striking feature of Dundee’s waterfront is undoubtedly the V&A – Scotland’s first design museum – and with the RRS Discovery and Jannettas Gelateria on either side, you could spend an entire day out in Dundee without having to travel more than 500 metres from the train station.
 Alternatively, for a proper expedition into the city, grab some fish and chips and head for the top of the Law (fish and chips optional).